 In terms of its physical feel, I like that the rim is very convenient in the hands.
 Whether you have big hands or small hands, you can still power grip the disc with ease.
 Also, whatever you prefer during the throw, this disc can hold on with that value.
-It will be a great compliment on the other mid-range disc you have in the bag.
+It will be a great compliment on the other mid-range disc you have in the bag..

 Again, another issue that I found in the disc is the color selection.
 You will not have a lot of choices upon purchasing as you will have no control over the disc color that will fall in your hands.

-The “Runway” takes pride in being the first mid-range disc by Streamline which aims to be one of the best mid range disc golf discs that a player can put in his bag.
-This is an overstable mid-range disc with a flight rating of Speed – 5, Glide – 4, Turn – 0.0, and Fade – 3.5.
+The prodigy M1 is the most overstable midrange disc that Prodigy makes.
+This is an overstable mid-range disc with a flight rating of Speed of 5, Glide of 4, Turn of 0, and a Fade of 3.
 The disc can handle strong and powerful throws coupled with precision and accuracy.

-In terms of its physical features, one thing that caught my eye is the impressive design and the pattern.
-It is so nice and feels good in the hand.
-The comfort and the confidence it gives to the player is an obvious factor that made the Runway one of the best mid range disc golf discs in my bag.
+The M1 is so nice and feels good in the hand.
+The comfort and the confidence it gives to the player is an obvious factor that made the M1 one of the best mid range disc golf discs in my bag.
 Yes, you heard it right, this mid-range disc is one of my go-to discs during a game.

 However, even with the nice design and features, this mid-range disc is still not approved by the PDGA which means it cannot be used on sanctioned tournaments.
 Despite this, I strongly recommend this to recreational and non-professional players for their mid-ranges.

-The only downside I see in this best understable midrange disc golf discs is the size which is slightly larger compared to the size of the regular disc.
+The only downside I see in this best understable midrange disc golf discs is the size which is slightly smaller compared to the size of the regular disc.
 I feel that the size can affect the quality of the throw but this is just a personal opinion.